10 Tips for Enjoyable Solo Traveling

 4. You Can Easily Walk a Mile Without Getting Tiring

-This is not going to happen when you are traveling alone.
+This is not going to happen when you are vacationing by yourself.

 5. You Are Able to Think on Your Feet